 If the OIL PRESSURE GAUGE INDICATES LOW OR NO OIL PRESSURE, CHECK THE OIL level.
 If the temperature gauge indicates overheating, check the raw water pick-up for blockage.
-DO NOT operate the boat until the cause for the warning alarm has been found and corrected.
+DO NOT operate the boat until the cause for the warning has been found and corrected.

-Continued operation after the warning light has Burningted maccause severe engine damage.
-This will void your warrante.
+Continued operation after the warning light has illuminated may cause severe engine damage.
+This will vold your warranty.

 Slowly bring the control lever to the neutral position.
 If the boat has been driven for a long period of time at high speed, allow the engine a 2-3 minute cool-down period at low idle (600-800 RPM).
+2 Turn the ignition key to the OFF position to stop the engine.
+3 If any problems were encountered during the operation, have the boat inspected by your MasterCraft dealer.
+Request any necessary repairs before operating again.